Unboxed-Software/solana-course/content/intro-to-writing-data.md

 ![Screenshot of Solana Explorer with details about a transaction](../assets/solana-explorer-transaction-overview.png)

-You can refer to all the methods and accessors of the Transaction class [here](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html)
+See the Solana Docs for [more information on the Transaction clas](https://solana-labs.github.io/solana-web3.js/classes/Transaction.html).

 # Demo